Peru - Birding and Machu Picchu

 Our cultural exploration is concentrated on the area around Cuzco and Aguas Calientas, where we spend four full days to do justice to the archeological heritage of this unique place.
 In this part of the country, Inca influence is particularly strong, and tradition still rules the daily lives of people, who are very proud of their legacy.
 Machu Picchu itself is an Incan citadel set high in the Andes, built in the 15th century, renowned for its sophisticated dry-stone walls that fuse huge blocks without the use of mortar.
 Although its exact former use remains a mystery, Machu Picchu contains many intriguing buildings that play on astronomical alignments and panoramic views.
 We also include a cultural exploration of key sites around the city of Cuzco, including Sacsayhuaman, an Inca "ceremonial fortress" located two kilometers north of Cuzco.
 Built between the XV and XVI centuries, its megalithic walls are considered the greatest architectural work that the Incas performed.
 We also visit Qorikancha, with its once gold-covered walls, one of the most important buildings in the time of the Inca civilization, built to honour the Sun God “Inti”.

 We have arranged our itinerary so that excursions take place at a slow pace.
 For instance, you will have plenty of time inside Machu Picchu for photographs, and to enjoy local birds including Inca Wren, Cusco Brush-Finch, and Tricolored Brush-Finch.
 Our hotels have been chosen carefully throughout, and all the city/town hotels are of a very high standard, which we consider important for your comfort in a place so far from home.
-Our hotel in Aguas Calientes features high standard cabins encircled by forest, and is outstanding for nature lovers, the many interesting birds including Andean Motmot, Masked Fruiteater and hummingbirds in the surrounding grounds.
+Our hotel in Aguas Calientes features high standard cabins, and it’s located in the city centre.
+From the hotel we can easily explore the town and the surrounding forest.
 In Cuzco, we have a well-located hotel that allows an easy visit to the city centre.

 A very important part of the holiday is our time spent in the cloud forests of Manu National Park in the Andean foothills.
 We visit an area where altitudes range between 1500 and 3000 metres, offering a high diversity of mountain birds, and we stay at two lodges, Wayqecha and Cock-of-the-Rock, where conditions are comfortable (though not as luxurious as elsewhere), and the main attraction is the fantastic birdwatching.